Vinicius-L-R-Matos/my_vault_posts/content/posts/An Obsidian based blog system.md

 git branch -D hostinger-deploy
 ```

-- And also put all inside a big one:
+- And also put all inside a the big one:
 ```
 import os
 import re